datascienceclubUVU/UVU-2022-2023/Relational Databases (SQL)/Tutorials/SQL/Data Cleaning Operations.md

     - RIGHT([column], [number of characters]) -- This returns only the number of characters specified starting from the right side of the string
 #### Trimming strings is a very common task invovled with data analysis and manipulation and should be practiced on a regular basis.
 Although these functions seem to be very simple, they tend to be very inefficient.
 Because of this, it's useful to understand how to extract substrings.
+## Extracting Substrings
+#### As mentioned previously, trimming strings tends to be inefficient and can cause issues among strings with different lengths.
+To help with this issue, SQL Server and other RDBMSs provide the following functions to extract **_substrings_**, or partial strings from longer strings, from columns in a database table:
+    - SUBSTRING([column OR value], [starting character number], [ending character number])
+    - REPLACE([column or value], [character to replace], [new character])
+#### Extracting substrings can make the difference between a query taking an hour and taking 10 minutes.
+Why is this?
+Simply put, most RDBMSs rely on RAM to run queries and long strings take a lot of processing power, thus when you trim the strings, the runtime can go down significantly.
+The primary difference between the two functions listed above is that the SUBSTRING function returns a fixed portion of each string, whereas the REPLACE function universally cleans the data in the column or string.
+Depending on the use case, these can be either very powerful or very damaging to the quality of your output data.